near/stakewars-iii/challenges/draft_013.md

 Please note that this challenge includes multiple parts:
 - **Best Practices**: is an informational section that outlines the optimal way of updating a validator node (no points)
-- **Backup node**: in this section, participants will learn how to migrate validator keys.
+- **Task**: in this section, participants will learn how to migrate validator keys.
 Only this part of the challenge will be evaluated.
 (25 UNP & 10 DNP)

-### Acceptance Criteria
+## Acceptance Criteria

 - Run a backup node
 - Successfully migrate validator keys from the **MAIN** node to the **BACKUP** node

-### Challenge submission
+## Challenge submission

 For submission, please fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSfZV6_SUpdAMlOOjpwQSVa0xUcvCjO5iiNG3k9KrGDvCEEw3w/viewform?usp=sf_link)